-I took off work this afternoon to go pick up my motorcycle (since there is no BMW dealer in nearby Wenatchee, the fine folks at Condotta's were nice enough to take delivery for me).
+I took off work this afternoon to go pick up my motorcycle.
 Boy is it good to have her back!
 I knew I missed riding, but I had no idea just how much.

 Here's where the "freaky" becomes "downright bizarre."
-When I got home, I did a Google search to find out about the Cashmere Motorcycle Rally and was shocked to discover that we were also the site of the "24th Annual Cascade Country BMW Rendezvous/Swap Meet" in 1996!
+When I got home, I did a Google search to find out about the motorcycle rally in town and was shocked to discover that we were also the site of the "24th Annual Cascade Country BMW Rendezvous/Swap Meet" in 1996!
 I have no idea how I missed that (this is a small town!), and can only guess I was out of the country or something.
-Still, I can't help but wonder if I had known about the rally back then if I would have got back into riding 7 years earlier.
+Still, I can't help but wonder if I had known about the rally back then if I would have got back into riding seven years earlier.
 Stuff like this messes with your head.

 Posted on Thursday, March 18th, 2004